 Once you pay off your mortgage, you have the option of converting your mortgage term policy into a permanent one.
 Read more about mortgage life insurance.

 Instant Answer Term Insurance

-This is a policy which is designed to take care of your short term needs.
-It covers you for a period of 10 years or until you reach the age of 50, whichever is later.
+This is a policy that is designed to take care of your short term needs.
+It covers you for 10 years or until you reach the age of 50, whichever is later.
 It offers a death benefit of $50,000.

-The most notable aspect of the policy is that there is no need for you to undergo a medical exam.
+The most notable aspect of the policy is that there is no medical exam.
 Instead, you are required to fill out a form containing questions related to your health status.
 The approval process is also lightning fast.

 You can apply for the policy, fill out the form, and if accepted, buy the policy on the very same day.

 Limited Pay Life